smart-edge-open/specs/doc/openness_appguide.md

 OpenVINO consumer application executes object detection on the received video stream (from the client simulator) using an OpenVINO pre-trained model.
 The model of use is designated by the model name received in the `openvino-model` notification.
 The corresponding model file is provided to the integrated OpenVINO C++ application.

-When the consumer application commences execution, it handshakes with EAA in a proces that involves (a) authentication, (b) websocket connection establishment, (c) service discovery, and (d) service subscription.
+When the consumer application commences execution, it handshakes with EAA in a proces that involves (a) authentication, (b) Websocket connection establishment, (c) service discovery, and (d) service subscription.
 Websocket connection retains a channel for EAA to forward notifications to the consumer application whenever a notification is received from the producer application over HTTPS REST API.
-Only subscribed-to notifications are forwarded on to the websocket.
+Only subscribed-to notifications are forwarded on to the Websocket.

 #### Execution Flow Between EAA, Producer & Consumer